 A native of Dublin, Sheila Naughton is an Honours graduate of NCAD and Ecole Cantonale des Beaux Arts et d'Arts Appliquées, Lausanne, Switzerland.
-Having worked in industry and education for over twenty five years, Sheila is now working as a full-time artist.
+Having worked in industry and education for over twenty five years, Sheila is now a full-time artist.

-Sheila was selected for a residency at The Custom House Studios and Gallery in Westport in 2010.
-This experience was pivotal in developing her interest in contemporary abstract drawing and resulted in her first solo exhibition "Chiaroscuro" there in 2011.
-Chiaroscuro is a term meaning "shadow and light" and the series of works called "The Mayo Drawings" based on this theme were made there, while looking at the play of shadow and light on the hill opposite the studio window.
-She was also joint first prize winner of "Mayo in Mind" print exhibition at The Custom House.
+Sheila was awarded a residency at The Custom House Studios and Gallery in Westport in 2010.
+This experience was pivotal in developing her interest in contemporary abstract drawing and resulted in her first solo exhibition Chiaroscuro there in 2011.
+Lightspill, a solo exhibition at the invitation of The Higher Bridges Gallery, Enniskillen, Co.
+Fermanagh was held in 2016.